A Quantum Heat Machine from Fast Optomechanics: Damped harmonic motion

 As might be expected, there is no loss on the position, so the process introduces only momentum noise.

 We need to draw a correspondence with the RWA case, for a fair comparison.
 Performing the same process using the BMME yields

 and

-Compare this to a beamsplitter; we see there's a correspondence with a beamsplitter with reflectivity $\epsilon = 1-\e^{-\lambda}$.
+Compare this to a beamsplitter; we see there is a correspondence with a beamsplitter with reflectivity $\epsilon = 1-\e^{-\beta}$.
 This will be our fixed number that allows us to compare the RWA and non-RWA results.

 To summarise, in the RWA

 and without the RWA,

 In the limit of a `perfectly reflective beamsplitter' ($\epsilon = 0$), the non-RWA operation replaces the $P$ quadrature with thermal noise.